 The same applies in the blogosphere.
 Everyone wants to know the bloggers slamming it.
 The guy eking out 72 pageviews isn’t fun to be around.
 It’s all work, research, and discovery.
 Success isn’t guaranteed.
 The fun part is when playtime is available.
 It takes courage to continue.
 Thoughts of revenge rarely play a key role.
 But thoughts of showing people in your sphere of influence you have the right stuff does.

 One of the most disgusting displays of fair weather friend behavior involves interpersonal relationships.
-Staring and building a business takes long hours of hard work and sacrifice.
+Starting and building a business takes long hours of hard work and sacrifice.
 Money is tight; every penny is funneled into the project.
 Relationships are destroyed sometimes.
 All parties may not be as committed to the project as you.
-Over my three and a half decades of practice I’ve seem divorces over this kind of thing.
+Over my three and a half decades owning an accounting practice I’ve seen divorces over this kind of thing.
 What I find disgusting is when success finally arrives the person who left frequently finds their old partner more attractive then.
 Rekindling such a relationship rarely works because it is based on one party being exceptionally shallow.

 When in the trenches, look around you.
 When you are sleeping on the factory floor giving every ounce of energy to bring an idea to life, stop for a moment to take an inventory of the people with you.
 One, maybe two, of these people are true friends.
 When things turn the corner and success is in full bloom it will be more difficult to determine who your friends are as everyone wants to be your friend.